syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Docking-Events.md

 ### DockVisibilityChanging event

 This event gets fired while changing the visibility of particular docked control.
-We can avoid changing the visibility of control by cancelling this event operation which gets executed.
+We can avoid changing the visibility of control by canceling this event operation which gets executed.

 {% tabs %}